Shaniamoro/Caesar-Cipher-/README.md

 On <https://github.com/Shaniamoro/Caesar-Cipher->, click the "Clone or Download" button at the top right of the page or click the "Download ZIP" button, and extract the folder on your computer.

 ### 4. Install Dependencies
-If you don't already have Phython's Flask Plugin on your device, in the terminal navigate to the directory containing this repository's files.
+If you don't already have Python's Flask Plugin on your device, in the terminal navigate to the directory containing this repository's files.
 Then, type the following:

 ```
 pip install -r requirements.txt